 Comment and Win!

 KWHS will be launching a commenting contest on Monday, June 26, 2017.
-Any teenager anywhere in the world can enter our contest every other week by logging into KWHS and commenting on a story.
+Any teenager anywhere in the world can enter our contest by logging into KWHS and commenting on a story.
+Each round will last two weeks, and we plan to have at least five separate rounds through August.
 We will have specific bi-weekly themes, so be sure to check our bi-weekly e-newsletter for contest updates.
+(You can read about the winners and comments from Round One of the KWHS Comment and Win contest here!)

 Quality is far more important than quantity.
 Winners will be recognized in our KWHS bulletin and e-newsletter.
 And remember, you must be a registered user of KWHS in order to comment and to receive the e-newsletter.
 It’s free and quick, so sign up here.